weyoss/redis-smq/docs/api/producer.md

 ### Producer.prototype.run()

-Start up a producer that was previously shutdown.
+Start a producer that was previously shutdown.

 This method should be ONLY used when you have manually called the `shutdown()` method.